Noah Cyrus & Rapper Lil Xan Split, Accuse Each Other Of Cheating

 Noah Cyrus and her boyfriend, rapper Lil Xan, have officially split after just one month of dating.

 According to a Sept.
-4 report by Us Weekly Magazine, Noah Cyrus and Lil Xan confirmed their break up via their Instagram stories this week after rumors began to circulate that the pair had called it quits just weeks into their romance.
+4 report by Us Weekly Magazine, Noah Cyrus and Lil Xan confirmed their breakup via their Instagram stories this week after rumors began to circulate that the pair had called it quits just weeks into their romance.

 The pair, who collaborated on “Live or Die,” sparked the split rumors after Xan revealed that he was “probably being cheated on,” and Noah told fans via her Instagram story that she “noticed a hickey” on her boyfriend’s neck during a recent FaceTime conversation.